mavlink/MAVSDK-docs/en/faq.md

   This would come with the cost of no type safety and runtime overhead for parsing the strings.

 From a MAVSDK project point of view, there is also an advantage of not having a passthrough available in language wrappers; it encourages that required features are contributed back to the open-source project, rather than implemented in private using passthrough, and thus benefitting everyone.

+### Why is MAVSDK written in C++?

+The requirements for MAVSDK were that it can efficiently run in embedded setups, e.g. as part of an app or onboard a drone on the companion computer which suggested C or C++.
+The goal with MAVSDK was to provide a simple and safe API.
+This favored C++ over C as it allows for more expressive but type-safe APIs using standard library containers (e.g. `std::vector<MissionItem>`).